ljl-covid/links/README.md

 * [The ECDC's case distribution map](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases) probably deserves a mention too
 * [NBONew's page](https://bnonews.com/index.php/2020/02/the-latest-coronavirus-cases/) is likely not the best tracking page, but the more the merrier
 * [1point3acres COVID-19 in US and Canada](https://coronavirus.1point3acres.com/en) is perhaps the best North America-specific tracker
+* [Coronawiki](https://coronawiki.org/), a somewhat up-to-date tracker with usable comparison charts between countries, combined with information on COVID-19 provided by medical doctors

 # Epidemiology